Active monitoring or Watch and Wait for a brain tumour

 For some low grade, slow growing tumours that are unlikely to spread, a ‘Watch and Wait’ approach may be used.
 This is more accurately described as the active monitoring of your condition.
 With active monitoring, there won’t be any immediate treatment unless your symptoms develop, or worsen, or your scan changes.

-The most common types of brain tumours to receive a watch and wait approach are newly diagnosed low grade gliomas (grade 1 or 2 astrocytomas, grade 2 oligodendrogliomas) and grade 1 meningiomas.
+The most common types of brain tumours to receive a ‘Watch and Wait’ approach are newly diagnosed low grade gliomas (grade 1 or 2 astrocytomas, grade 2 oligodendrogliomas) and grade 1 meningiomas.

 Examples where this might be the case include:

-Watch and wait is also sometimes used after initial treatment, such as biopsy or debulking surgery, where part of the tumour is removed, before giving other treatments that could cause worse side-effects.
+Active monitoring is also sometimes used after initial treatment, such as biopsy or debulking surgery, where part of the tumour is removed, before giving other treatments that could cause worse side-effects.